rbhagat32/express-postgres-docker/readme.md

 4. Run Express app in a container:
-   (can use default port 5432 because it won't conflict inside Express container)
+   (can use default port 5432 because it won't conflict inside Express container) (host is now name of the Postgres container)

    ```
    docker run -d